galihagungs/galihagungs/README.md

 👋 Hi, I'm Galih Agung Sukmawan

 I'm a passionate Android Mobile development especially in Flutter.
 I have a background in Informatics Engineering.
-I am always eager to learn new things that interest me and new technologies.
+I'm always learning new things that interest me and new technologies.

 Scuderia Ferrari F1 Team Fans